 Blossoms is amazing as Ezra – he’s at once an innocent, a comic character and sympathetic, yet at any moment he will give a sly look that suggests he is sharper than he seems to be and during the murders – especially of barmaid Mary (Micki Moore) – he’s a genuinely monstrous, sadistic character.
 This killing, the centrepiece of the movie, is remarkably creepy as Mary stumbles into the room full of corpses, only for one of them to be revealed as Ezra in full necro-transvestite mode, wearing the skin, hair and clothes of a dead woman.

 Turning a true crime story into a black comedy is always going to be a difficult thing to pull off successfully, but Deranged manages it.
 The sick humour comes not only from the twitchy performance by Blossoms but also the absurdity of the situation.

 If you’ve read anything about Gein, you’ll know that the whole story really does seem like a ghoulish comic strip, right down to him cheerfully confessing his crimes to people who just assume he’s joking (something recreated effectively here).
 That said, Deranged doesn’t make light of his murders – in fact, the movie makes a point of allowing us to get to know his victims, making their deaths all the more horrifying, and the film’s ending is a quietly unnerving moment of psychotic horror.

 I’ve seen Deranged several times and it’s never looked as good as the Arrow Video Blu-ray – even the theatrical print I once caught was vastly inferior.
 In fact, it’s quite unsettling to see the film looking so sharp.
-The Blu-ray edition is also the first time the film has been released uncut in the UK, complete with the oft-missing brain-scooping scene.
+The Blu-ray edition is also the first time the film has been released uncut in the UK.

 David Flint, MOVIES & MANIA